frnsimoes/frnsimoes.github.io/content/posts/studying-cs.md

 This gave me the intuition that I could study almost anything with this little framework: Problem -> questions -> answers -> code solution.

 Whenever a question popped into my head, I would write it down in a small questions.md file.
-I would open the terminal, press the tmux key bindings to swiftly open questions.md, and start writing what was bothering me.
 Some of the questions I wrote down in January were: "What’s a shell?", "What’s a terminal?", "What’s multiplexing?", "What’s a buffer?", and so on.

 In March, I discovered that Oz Nova had opened [CS Primer] to the public.
 I was amazed.
 I’ve always wanted to study in his Bradfield Computer Science course, but I didn’t have the money for it.
 I was surprised to find that Oz’s method was really similar to what I was doing.
 He approached problems with questions, answers, and code solutions.